July 22, 2011

 By making better food choices, we all have the power to create a more humane society

-Farm animals are individuals with personalities, needs, and preferences—and most importantly, the capacity to suffer.
-However, millions of egg-laying hens, pregnant sows, and other farm animals are raised in small cages or crates, or other crowded and barren environments, in industrialized animal production facilities (factory farms) around the world.
-These cages and crates severely impair the animals’ welfare, leaving them unable to move freely, engage in many important natural behaviors, and in many cases, to even fully extend their limbs.
-This inhumane trend toward the industrialization of animal agriculture treats animals like mere units on a production line, with little regard for their suffering.
-Recent undercover investigations have revealed appalling abuses of cows, pigs, chickens, and turkeys; sadly, these cruelties are common in factory farms around the world.
+These shifts in food choices offer a beacon of hope for animals.
+In 2013 alone, more than 77 billion land animals were raised for food worldwide.
+Egg-laying hens, pregnant sows, and other farm animals are frequently raised in small cages, crates, or other crowded and barren environments.
+Cages and crates severely impair the animals’ welfare, leaving them unable to move freely, engage in many important natural behaviors, and in many cases, to even fully extend their limbs.
+Each one of these animals is an individual with his or her own personality, the capacity to experience joy -- and most importantly, the capacity to suffer.
+But industrial animal agriculture treats animals like mere units on a production line, with little regard for their suffering.

 - Chetana Mirle, director, HSI Farm Animals